 It has helped me work better as I put in my 100% in everything I do.
 I don’t worry about the outcome.
 If it’s something work-related, I just give it my best and move on.

-it has made me much more peaceful and embrace every situation as it is.
+it has made me much more peaceful, and learn to embrace every situation as it is.

 I keep my confidence levels high with encouraging self-talk.

 I am a lot calmer during a crisis than before.